Skip to content

 0.75 / 1

+The company reports that it monitors eucalyptus plantations using satellites and drones to gather information about the terrain, potential deforestation, fires, and plantation performance.
 The company reports there are 24 hour patrols by security teams to stop encroachment in its operations in Bahia.
-The company also reports the use of drones with thermal cameras.
-Information is not externally verified.
+This information is not externally verified.

 • N